IMG_1421

 christina@hardygirls.org

-Woman (dead or alive) to have dinner with: Fran Meneses (aka Frannerd)
+Woman (dead or alive) to have dinner with: Lucille Ball

-Favorite place to go on a feminist rant: Any place where I least expect to be confronted by an opportune moment.
+Favorite place to go on a feminist rant: Anywhere my mother, grandmother and I happen to be at the time.

 Paradis photo